0YJ/GWC_YOLOv5/README.md

 # Updated code for GWC YOLOv5
 ## Step 0:
-Open your Anaconda Prompt/Powershell/Linux Terminal and put your hands on keyboard
+Open your Anaconda Prompt/Powershell/Linux Terminal and put your hands on keyboard.
+If you still don't have it installed on your PC, click [here](https://www.anaconda.com/download)

 ## Step 1:
 ```shell